Different-Strokes-Calgary/website/pages/Swim Practices.md

 In order to best facilitate smooth, cooperative, and fun swim workouts, there are some time-honoured rules of the pool that we respect:

 - Help set up the pool for workouts.
 Put in lane ropes, get out the kick boards, pull-buoys, etc.
-- If you are late, warm up on deck or in a vacant lane, then start the workout at the same point the rest of the swimmers in your lane have reached.
+- If you are late, start the workout at the same point the rest of the swimmers in your lane have reached.
 - Swim in a circle within each lane, staying off the centre line.
 Usually, alternate lanes swim clockwise and counterclockwise.
 This is so you will be swimming alongside people going in the same direction, which helps reduce collisions.
 - Within a lane, swimmers should arrange themselves for each set with the fastest swimmer leading and the slowest at the back.
 It is the lead swimmer’s duty to ensure that the lane keeps to the pace time.
 - Allow 5 or 10 seconds between you and the swimmer ahead of you when swimming repeats.